SamarthShukla17/Portfolio_2/CONTRIBUTING.md

 ## Testing

-- just run `bun run build` if build is successful only then push it.
+- Always run `bun run build` (or `npm run build`) before pushing to ensure the build is successful
+- Test all changes in development mode first
+- Ensure TypeScript types are properly defined

 ## Documentation